Annika Bryn

 Annika Bryn (born 1945) is a Swedish author and freelance journalist.
-Bryn has written several short stories in magazines and freelance articles in newspapers, as well as two crime fiction novels.
+Bryn has written several short stories in magazines and freelance articles in newspapers, as well as a crime fiction novel series.

+Life

 Bryn was born to a Swedish mother and a Norwegian father, active in the resistance against the German occupation of Norway in World War II.
 After divorce, the father moved to the United States and became a U.S. citizen.